 We believe that our policies and mission carry out the intent of Section 504 of the Federal Rehabilitation Act, which states:

 "No otherwise qualified individual with a disability in the United States, as defined in section 7(20), shall solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."

-OFFICE HOURS | spring
+OFFICE HOURS | Aug.
+11 -DEC.
+23, 2014

-IMPORTANT DEADLINES | SPRING
+IMPORTANT DEADLINES |

-Accommodation Request Forms: All accommodation request forms for letters for the Spring 2013 semester must be submitted by as soon as possible.
-In order to have ample time to write students' accommodation letters, hire note-takers, and prepare for alternative text requests ODS needs accommodation letter requests to be submitted when students are registering for classes.
-If you are a student using a wheel chair who is planning on taking a class at either the LC or RH campus and need ram van transportation for class, you should have contacted us by December 20, 2012 so we can arrange this with Ram Van for next semester.
-As always if you make any changes to your class schedule, please notify our office to request a new letter when that change is made.
+Accommodation Request Forms: All online accommodation request forms for letters for the Fall 2014 semester must be submitted by as soon as possible.
+In order to have ample time to write students' accommodation letters, hire note-takers, and prepare for alternative text requests, ODS needs accommodation letter requests to be submitted when students are registering for classes.
+If you are a student using a wheel chair who is planning on taking a class at either the LC or RH campus and need ram van transportation for class, you should contact us three weeks before the end of each semester so we can arrange this with Ram Van for next semester.
+As always, if you make any changes to your class schedule, please notify our office to request a new letter when that change is made.

-ONGOING PROGRAMS | spring
+ONGOING PROGRAMS |